Bishop returns, Palat gets 2 goals, Lightning top Sabres 4-2

 The Sabres, bidding for their first five-game point streak (3-1-1) since March 2012, got goals from Matt Moulson and Evander Kane.
 Anders Nilsson stopped 25 shots in his second consecutive start in place of Robin Lehner, who is ill.

+''I'm not sure what it is, they're big games for us and we keep coming out tentative,'' Buffalo right wing Brian Gionta said. ''Whether it's nerves or we're just overthinking things instead of just playing, we've got to find a way to get ourselves ready for big games.''

-After Palat scored on the rebound from slot early in the second, Kucherov made it 3-1 from the low left circle off a nifty pass across the slot by Victor Hedman midway through the period.
+After Palat scored on the rebound from the slot early in the second, Kucherov made it 3-1 from the low left circle off a nifty pass across the slot by Victor Hedman midway through the period.

 Kane's goal off Eichel's assist got Buffalo within 3-2 with 9 1/2 minutes left.

+The Sabres got a power-play 11 seconds after Kane's goal when Bishop was called for delay of game, but failed to capitalize.
+Buffalo went 0 for 4 with the man advantage.

+''We got it to 3-2, that was the time we looked to our power play to step up there,'' Sabres coach Dan Bylsma said. ''We had one good shot from Jack (Eichel) that was a good chance to score.
+Kind of a missed opportunity.''

 Stralman got a late empty-net power-play goal.
+The Lightning's second-best NHL power-play unit, converted two of five chances.

 Moulson and Palat, during a 5-on-3 power play, both had early first-period goals.